kiariealexn/kiariealexn.github.io/index.md

 classes: wide
 ---
 <p style="text-align: center; font-size: 1.3em; font-weight: bold; color: # 255, 255, 255;">
-  Aspiring Developer | Cybersecurity Enthusiast | Economics Graduate
+  Aspiring Developer | Cybersecurity Enthusiast | B.A Economics
 </p>

 ---

 ## 👔 Professional Summary

-A Bachelor of Arts in Economics graduate, bringing a unique blend of financial acumen and IT expertise.
+An Economics graduate, bringing a unique blend of financial acumen and IT expertise.
 Certified in AWS Cloud Practitioner, CCNA, and Ethical Hacking.
 Currently transitioning into software development with a focus on web technologies and cybersecurity.
 Experienced in finance, IT operations, and customer relations, with a passion for building secure, scalable solutions.

 ---